Precisfice/MTOpublic/README.md

 `git diff e91deac -- mto_jama_sas_code_20160114/1_mto_jama_impute_data_20160111.sas`

-(Here, e91deac is the git ref for the initial commmit of this NBER-provided file, as might be discovered by a command like `git log --oneline <filepath> | tail -n 1`.)
+(Here, `e91deac` references the initial commmit of this NBER-provided file, as might be discovered by a command like `git log --oneline <filepath> | tail -n 1`.)

 ## Directory Overview